 To ensure that messages are time-stamped as accurately as possible we have also incorporated a high resolution timer service into the substrate.
 This high resolution timer works on the Windows, Linux and Solaris operating systems; here we have leveraged native libraries available on these systems along with the Java Native Interface to enable high resolution timers.
 On Solaris and Linux the gettimeofday() function is used to retrieve the current time in microseconds.
 It returns time since 1/1/1970; the resolution is hardware dependent and is usually around 1 microsecond.
-Windows.
-On QueryPerformanceCounter is used to get number of ticks; the number of ticks in one second is 3759545, which is around one per 279 nanoseconds.
+The QueryPerformanceCounter on Windows is used to get number of ticks; the number of ticks in one second is 3759545, which is around one per 279 nanoseconds.
 This returns ticks from the start of the machine, but does not have limitations as in the getTickCount() function, which rolls-over every 49 days.
-Note that this gives us better results than relying only The resolution the Java call. of System.currentTimeMillis() on Windows is around 15 milliseconds and 1 millisecond on Linux. measured the resolution of the high resolution timer to be around 3~4 microsecond.
+Note that this gives us better results than relying only on the Java call.
+The resolution of the System.currentTimeMillis() on Windows is around 15 milliseconds and 1 millisecond on Linux.
+We have measured the resolution of the high resolution timer to be around 3~4 microsecond.